sophongo/sophdoc/docs/en/end-user/insight/quickstart/otel/golang/golang.md

 + mux.Handle("/path", otelhttp.NewHandler(http.HandlerFunc(f), "description of path"))
 ```

-In this way, you can ensure that each feature wrapped with othttp will automatically collect its metadata and start the corresponding trace.
+In this way, you can ensure that each feature wrapped with othttp will automatically collect its metadata and start the proper trace.

 ## database enhancements